cidev-applicants/test-repo/README.md

 # test-repo
-This is a testing repository that includes open source projects and software which applicants can use to test their directory tool.
+This is a testing repository that includes various open source software projects, dummy web applications, and miscellaneous test files.

 ## Cloning Instructions
 This repository contains git submodules.
 To ensure that they are cloned and initialized properly, you must pass in an extra flag when cloning.
-Use the --recurse-submodules.
+Use the --recurse-submodules flag.

 `git clone --recurse-submodules https://github.com/cidev-applicants/test-repo.git`